 Simple, repetitive acts of mixing, chopping and stirring can easily become meditative and therapeutic in itself.
 If you then stop to smell the ingredients, taste how a recipe is progressing or appreciate the aromas of your dish, you may find that it's a time in your day when you can lose yourself in the present.

-The sound of lawnmowers is now a familiar sound across the country as many of us try to create a more beautiful looking garden to relax or play in.
-It can also be a powerful form of mindfulness if you focus on the sensations you feel as you garden.
+The sound of lawnmowers is a familiar sound across the country as many of us tried to create a more beautiful looking garden to relax or play in during the UK lockdown.
+Even as the weather changes, gardening can also be a powerful form of mindfulness if you focus on the sensations you feel as you garden.

 It can be as simple as feeling the satisfaction of digging out a large weed, noticing how much you love the smell of freshly cut grass, or acknowledging why you find certain flowers in your garden more beautiful than others.